ibmverse/verse-developer/tutorials/tutorials.md

 ![update applications json](img/3_update_applications.png)

 ### Reload the extension and Verse
-As is explained in previous sections, every time you make a change to the extension code, you need to reload the extension from `chrome://extensions__`, then reload Verse, so Chrome and Verse will pick up your latest changes.
+As explained in previous sections, every time you make a change to the extension code, you need to reload the extension from `chrome://extensions`, then reload Verse, so Chrome and Verse will pick up your latest changes.

 ### Test it out
-1. In the Verse UI, click open a mail to inspect it in the Mail Read View.
+1. In the Verse UI, click on a mail to open it in the Mail Read View.

 2. In the Mail Read View, click on the __More actions__ button.
 ![more actions button](img/3_mailread_more.png)